Chilling Adventures of Sabrina Season 4 Release Date | Netflix storyline, cast, trailer - Mash Viral

 There is still no official release date for Chilling Adventures of Sabrina Part 4.
 Part 3 struck Netflix January 24, 2020So it may take a while before the fourth installment is released on the streamer.

-If the release pattern roughly matches the first two batches (part 1 was released in October 2018, part 2 will follow in April 2019), part 4 is expected to land in the direction of End of 2020, Production for Part 4 is currently underway.
+If the release pattern roughly matches the first two batches (part 1 was released in October 2018, part 2 will follow in April 2019), part 4 is expected to land in the direction of End of 2020, Part 4 is currently in production.
 Filming is expected to be completed in February 2020.

 Why is?

-Part 3 saw Sabrina go into the depths of hell to save her friend Nick Scratch, whose body was holding back the Dark Lord, aka Sabrina’s creepy real father.
+Part 3 saw Sabrina go into the depths of hell to save her friend, whose body was holding back the Dark Lord, aka Sabrina’s creepy real father.
 The series expanded the show’s mythology and introduced viewers to a whole new (sub) world.

 Who is in the cast for Chilling Adventures of Sabrina, Season 4?

-Miranda Otto (Lord of the Rings) as Aunt Zelda, Lucy Davis (The Office) as Aunt Hilda and Chance Perdomo as Ambrose complete the Spellman clan led by Kiernan Shipkas Sabrina.
+Miranda Otto (Lord of the Rings) as Aunt Zelda, Lucy Davis (The Office) as Aunt Hilda and Chance Perdomo as Cousin Ambrose complete the Spellman clan, led by Kiernan Shipkas Sabrina.

 Sabrina’s mortal friends are played by Ross Lynch (Harvey Kinkle), Jaz Sinclair (Rosalind Walker) and Lachlan Watson (Theo Putnam).
 Watson and Gavin Leatherwood, who plays Sabrina’s Warlock friend Nick Scratch, have been upgraded to series regulars for Part 3 and are expected to play a leading role in Part 4.